tuupola/axp192/README.md

 int32_t i2c_write(uint8_t address, uint8_t reg, const uint8_t *buffer, uint16_t size);
 ```

 Where `address` is the I2C address, `reg` is the register to read or write, `buffer` holds the data to write or read into and `size` is the amount of data to read or write.
 For example HAL implementation see [ESP I2C master HAL](https://github.com/tuupola/esp_i2c_hal).
-For minimal working example see [M5Stick RTC demo](https://github.com/tuupola/esp-examples/tree/master/017-m5stick-rtc).
+For working example see [M5StickC kitchen sink](https://github.com/tuupola/esp_m5stick).

 ## Usage